foam-framework/foam/tutorial/1-concepts.md

 In addition there is a large set of DAO decorators, which add extra functionality to other DAOs.
 This spares each DAO's author from having to reimplement caching, autoincrement, logging, timing, or anything else not specific to the target backend.

-DAOs have a rich and extensible query language, which supports filtering, sorting, grouping, aggregating and more.
+DAOs have a rich and extensible query language, which supports filtering, sorting, grouping, aggregation and more.
 More details of the interface and how to use it are in [part 3]({{ site.baseurl }}/tutorial/3-dao).

 ### Views